-Generally, Gmail messages are set up for direct delivery.
-Direct delivery sends all email messages for users in a domain to their Gmail inbox.
-The basic setup instructions for your domain describe how to set up direct delivery.
+Typically, Gmail is set up for direct delivery.
+Direct delivery sends all messages for people in your domain to their Gmail inbox.
+Direct delivery setup is described in Activate Gmail for Google Workspace.

-For more mail routing use cases and examples, see Email routing and delivery.
+Learn more about email routing at Email routing and delivery.

 Add a mail route for your domain

 In the Admin console, go to Menu AppsGoogle WorkspaceGmailHosts.

 - Click Add Route.